Hear from Hassan Ahmad.

 Can you tell us a little about your role now and the skills you’ve developed?

-I’m now a Debt Capital Markets Manager, and there are two key parts to my role:
+I’m now a Debt Capital Markets Director, and there are two key parts to my role:

 The first is very data-driven and involves working on financial models, structuring of debt instruments, and cash flow modelling – all of which has allowed me to develop in-depth knowledge of the Debt Capital Markets and gain valuable modelling skills.